La Manada rape case

-The La Manada rape case began with the gang rape of an 18-year-old woman on 7 July 2016 during the San Fermín celebrations in Pamplona, Navarre, Spain.
+The La Manada rape case, also known as the wolf pack case, began with the gang rape of an 18-year-old girl on 7 July 2016 during the San Fermín celebrations in Pamplona, Navarre, Spain.
 The case drew intense public scrutiny as it called into question the definition of rape under Spanish law.
 Five men, including a member of the Civil Guard and another of the Spanish Army from Seville, filmed themselves repeatedly attacking the girl in the vestibule of an apartment building.
-La Manada means "The pack" in Spanish.
+La Manada means "the pack" in Spanish.

 After their arrest and trial, the men were cleared of sexual aggression charges and instead found guilty of sexual abuse because the prosecution could not prove they employed violence to subjugate the victim.
-Thousands took to the streets in Pamplona and Spain to manifest their disapproval of the verdict.
+Thousands took to the streets in Pamplona and across Spain to manifest their disapproval of the verdict.
 The inquiry of the aggression uncovered footage shared on social media recorded by the perpetrators in Pozoblanco, Andalusia, showing an unresponsive girl lying on their van subject to groping and derision, which gave rise to another lawsuit.